 So, Citation is influential because of these three factors.
 Almost all research or discoveries are based on previous ones or improvements over them.
 As a continuation to the previous point, it is equally important to cite the right appropriate source names.

 There are quite a few different citation formats available for research papers, so do you have any idea which ones are most widely used specifically for science papers?
-We have compiled a list of the most common style of citation in science in order to make your paper easier to write and read.
+We have compiled a list of the most common styles of citation in science in order to make your paper easier to write and read.
 The style descriptions offer insight into how the style is used and written.

-A citation marks uniquely identifies one or more published works such as books, articles, chapters, or websites.
+A citation mark uniquely identifies one or more published works such as books, articles, chapters, or websites.
 Those who have authored these works are listed in bibliographies.
 Articles and journal databases also include them.

 There are several standard components to citations, including the following information so that publications can be identified: